ros2/ros2_documentation/source/Tutorials/WritingASimplePublisherAndSubscriber(Python).rst

         minimal_publisher.destroy_node()
         rclpy.shutdown()

-Line 39 initializes the ``rclpy`` library, line 41 creates the publisher, and line 43 “spins” the publisher so that the timer and callbacks begin.
+First tje ``rclpy`` library is initialized, then the node is created, and then it “spins” the node so its callbacks are called.

 2.2 Add dependencies
 ~~~~~~~~~~~~~~~~~~~~